nfreear/nfreear.github.io/_posts/2015-10-15-high-contrast-ignore-colors.md

 {% endhighlight %}

-`Highlight` is one of the pre-defined system styles, which produces the green Sankey diagram on the right of the first screen shot.
+`Highlight` is one of the pre-defined system styles, which produces the green bars in the Sankey diagram on the right of the first screen shot, in high contrast mode.
+In "normal" mode, the bars in the diagram are a light grey.

 [![Screen shot 1 - high contrast Sankey SVG][img-1]][slideshare]